 Welcome Message from the Executive Chair, ICF15

-On behalf of the Organizing Committee of ICF15, I am very pleased to invite the members of our international fraternity of fracture researchers to explore this website and to also extend a personal invitation to attend the conference in Atlanta, Georgia, USA from June 13 to 18, 2021.
+On behalf of the Organizing Committee of ICF15, I am very pleased to invite the members of our international fraternity of fracture researchers to explore this website and to also extend a personal invitation to attend the conference in Atlanta, Georgia, USA.
 The local and International Scientific Committee are working to make this conference a memorable experience for all participants and their guests.

 The series of quadrennial ICF conferences, of which Atlanta is number 15, have a very rich history going back to ICF1 in Sendai, Japan in 1965.
 The conference theme is multidisciplinary and is focused on all aspects of research on the topic of fracture, fatigue, deformation, effects of extreme environments, and structural integrity.
 Fracture phenomena across multiple length scales ranging from fracture at component level to atomistic scale is within the scope of the conference.
 In the past, the conference has consistently attracted about 1000 participants from 50+ countries.

-The conference will begin on Sunday, June 13, 2021 afternoon with a welcome reception and will end on Friday, June 18.
+The conference will begin on a Sunday afternoon with a welcome reception and will end on a Friday.
 The technical program will include Plenary Lectures by internationally acclaimed researchers, several symposia on cutting-edge topics in fracture research and structural integrity assessments, general technical sessions, and poster sessions for students to present their work.
 We welcome suggestions for suitable topics for symposia from our international community.
 The format and instructions for proposing symposium can be downloaded from the website.
 Alternatively, you may contact me or the Program Committee Chair (Prof. Chris Muhlstein, email@example.com) with your suggestions for organizing symposia.
 Please also encourage your colleagues to become participants and come to Atlanta to rub shoulders with who’s who in the fracture and structural integrity community world-wide.

 On a personal note, I first attended ICF4 in Waterloo, Canada in the summer of 1977 as a very young researcher in the field and saw the advantages of being at such a premier event.
 I have attended every one of the 11 conferences since then and have made lasting friendships and found research collaborators all over the world.
 There will be opportunities for networking with the best in the field.